-AUSTRIAN ECONOMICS AND ITS OPPOSITE – MARXISM, SOCIALISM AND OTHER AUTHORITARIAN DOCTRINES
+AUSTRIAN ECONOMICS AND ITS OPPOSITE – MARXISM, SOCIALISM OR COMMUNISM

-While it may seem a little esoteric, in fact, it is one of the most critical areas of human society and human behavior because on it depends the prosperity and often the physical and mental health of the people and their nations.
+Economics is one of the most critical areas of human society and human behavior because upon it depends the prosperity and often the physical and mental health and even the survival of the people and their nation.
 Also, good economics wins wars and often prevents wars, while bad economic situations create wars and chaos in society.

 THE SCHOOLS OF ECONOMIC THINKING